sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

-## Automating boundary testing with JUnit (via Parameterized Tests)
+## Automating boundary testing with JUnit (via Parameterised Tests)

 You might have noticed that in the domain matrix we always have a certain amount of input values and, implicitly, an expected output value.
 We could just implement the boundary tests by making a separate method for each test, or by grouping them per boundary, as we have been doing so far.

 However, the amount of test methods can quickly become large and unmanageable.
-Moreoever, the code in these test methods will be largely the same, as they all have the same structure, only with different input and output values.
+Moreover, the code in these test methods will be largely the same, as they all have the same structure, only with different input and output values.

-Luckily, JUnit offers a solution where we can generalize the implementation of a test method, and run it different inputs and outputs: **Parameterized Tests**.
+Luckily, JUnit offers a solution where we can generalise the implementation of a test method, and run it different inputs and outputs: **Parameterised Tests**.
-As the name suggests, with a parameterized test, developers can define a test method with parameters.
+As the name suggests, with a parameterised test, developers can define a test method with parameters.
-To define a parameterized test, you make use of the `@ParameterizedTest` annotation, instead of the usual `@Test` annotation.
+To define a parameterised test, you make use of the `@ParameterizedTest` annotation, instead of the usual `@Test` annotation.

 For each parameter you want to pass to the "template test method", you define a